 Wanna know what’s going on in my mind?
 Am I thinking, “Gee, how can I present my most professional image?”
 No. Am I reviewing odds, statistics, and secret strategy?
 Nope.
 Am I giving myself a spirited lecture on poker discipline?
 Not me.
 Stop guessing; I’m going to tell you exactly what I’m thinking.

-It is this: How can I give away $500 to $1,000 in the first 20 minutes?
+It is this, assuming it’s a fairly large-stakes game: How can I give away $500 to $1,000 in the first 20 to 30 minutes?
 As you know, sometimes it isn’t easy to unload so much money against unsuspecting opponents in such a short time.
 Once in a while, good cards will land your way and it’s hard to keep yourself from winning.
 That’s when giving away one or two buy-ins takes a special talent.
 I have it.
-Throwing off this money isn’t just a minor objective, it is my major mission, and for the next 15 hands, little else matters.
+But if the cards are stubborn, meaning lucky for me, I’ll just accept the win.
+My advertising budget is a measure of how much substandard play I provide my opponents.
+Throwing off this money by making seemingly unprofitable decisions, whether I win or lose doing it, isn’t just a minor objective.
+It is my major mission, and for the next 15 to 20 hands or so, little else matters.

 There’s a science involved here.
 You see, since I’m bound and determined to get rid of that much money, it’s essential that I realize the biggest possible advantage for every dollar spent.
 Yes, it’s advertising, but making sure that it goes to the right people, that it gets the right responses, and that it establishes the right image is an art form.